skrey/yellow-extensions/features/edit/README.md

 ## How to restrict a user account

 If you don't want that users edit pages, then restrict user accounts.
 Open file `system/settings/user.ini` and change the user's home page.
-Users are allowed to edit pages within their home page, but nowhere else.
+Users are allowed to add, edit and delete pages within their home page.
+But nowhere else.

 ## Settings